asfadmin/Discovery-SearchAPI/cloudformation/README.md

 - Keep testing requirements completely standalone and separate from the package code?
 Lets the test suite action be minimal.
 Maybe it's not worth, and just have it install everything?
 - Have less SearchAPI maturities.
 Maybe even two? prod, and non-prod?.
 Right now they're being set though github environments, so having 5 seems awkward unless there's a better way.
 But a lot of that stuff can be something like environment variables with defaults/package constants (which CMR to use), or removed completely (health endpoint: "this_api".
 If they're there, they know the api.
 Not sure how to automatically populate that, so it's the main blocker I see for cutting down maturities).
   - Have cmr_url be a parameter-overrides option?
 What else?
+  - If you need a "prod cmr_uat" API, create a third environment for that?
+Problem is you'd need a separate gh action for each environment.
+I hope there's a way to say "If branch name matches environment, run there.
+Else run in this non-prod environment".